 The short answer to "Why I quit drinking" is that I used to have a massive drinking problem, which began when I was 16, in the holidays between year 11 and year 12.
 And my physical health is still impaired from the damage I did to my body during my years of heavy drinking.
-You can read more about my early years of drinking here.

 Who has woe?
 Who has sorrow?
 Who has strife?
 Who has complaints?
 Who has needless bruises?
 Who has bloodshot eyes?

 Those who stay long at the wine; Those who go to seek out mixed wine.